 - Community members

-In our 15-year history, the campus has been engaged with a number of efforts to guide UC Merced’s transition from a startup institution to one that is maturing as it takes its rightful place among the nation’s best universities.
+In our 15-year history, the campus has been engaged with efforts to guide UC Merced’s transition from a startup institution to one that is maturing as it takes its rightful place among the nation’s best universities.
 The current strategic planning process builds upon a number of efforts, including but not limited to:

 The Strategic Plan's draft goals and associated objectives draw from these resources to focus our work for the next decade on the core of our mission as a research university and our desire to progress on the path to R1.